Origins of Stories

 Published by morwennablackwood

 When she was six years old, Morwenna wrote and endless story about a frog, and hasn’t stopped writing since.
-She’s the author of bestselling noir psychological thrillers, The (D)Evolution of Us, and Glasshouse, has an MA in Creative Writing, and can usually be found down by the sea.
-Her third novel, Underrated, will be published by #darkstroke on Valentine's Day, 2022.
+She’s the author of bestselling noir psychological thrillers, The (D)Evolution of Us, Glasshouse, Underrated, and Skin and Bone (currently published by darkstroke books) has an MA in Creative Writing, and can usually be found down by the sea.
+Morwenna has also written self-published short stories, and her fifth novel, Cover Your Tracks, is out now.
 She often thinks about that frog.